klemola/matiasklemola.com/content/articles/typescript-union-types.md

 ---
-Title: Union types in Typescript: get rid of complex and buggy boolean logic
+Title: Union types in Typescript: modeling state
 Date: 2019-05-02 00:00
 Category: Articles
 Tags: typescript, advanced-types
 Slug: typescript-union-types
 Sourcecode: https://github.com/klemola/matiasklemola.com/tree/master/content/code/typescript-union-types
 Summary: Get familiar with union types in Typescript with practical examples.
+Using union types to model state will rid your application of complex and buggy boolean logic.
 Your colleagues will thank you later.
 Audience: Folks who are somewhat familiar with Typescript, and willing to learn about advanced types.
 I use some patterns analogous to React, so it helps if you've seen React code before.
 ---